Incogn1toBro/BlueTeam-Trainer/setup/velociraptor-splunk-pipeline.md

 | Evidence lands in case management / SIEM for analysis | Velociraptor → HEC → Splunk |
 | Analyst writes detection from what they observed | Same |

 The deliberate "I have to choose what to collect" step is the most valuable training friction in this whole platform.
-Don't bypass it.
+Do not bypass it.